fullmetaltac/interview-notes/software-design/design_patterns.md

     doctest.testmod()
 ```

----
 ## Behavioral Design Pattern

 Behavioral patterns are all about identifying the common communication patterns between objects and realize these patterns.
 These patterns are concerned with algorithms and the assignment of responsibilities between objects.

 ### Chain of Responsibility
-* What is this pattern about?

-    The Chain of responsibility is an object oriented version of the
-    `if ... elif ... elif ... else ...` idiom, with the
-    benefit that the condition–action blocks can be dynamically rearranged
-    and reconfigured at runtime.

-    This pattern aims to decouple the senders of a request from its
-    receivers by allowing request to move through chained
-    receivers until it is handled.

-    Request receiver in simple form keeps a reference to a single successor.
-    As a variation some receivers may be capable of sending requests out
-    in several directions, forming a `tree of responsibility`.

-* TL;DR
 Allow a request to pass down a chain of receivers until it is handled.

 ```python